 In the Analytics section, you will select your Account, Property, and View.
 If you’ve used Google Analytics, this should be familiar.
 Rank Math PRO users will also be able to choose the Country from the drop-down list.

 If this is a new site and you haven’t installed Google Analytics yet, you can use the toggle option to let Rank Math do it for you.
+Rank Math can also create Google Analytics 4 property on behalf of you and you can get to know more about it in its dedicated knowledgebase article.

 4.4 AdSense PRO